dsp2003/clef/README.md

  - (The Pony Modpack) Pegasus
  - (The Pony Modpack) Ponex
  - (The Pony Modpack) Unicorn

-Races that DON'T need patching (this might have changed, please let me know if so):
+ - Viera

+Races that DON'T need patching (because either removed broken fuel hatch from Tier 2 ship or never had it in the first place.
+Either way, kudos to their authors! ^u^):
  - Felins
  - Kineptic
  - Kirhos